skyportal/kowalski/readme.md

 ### Cloning and Environment configuration

-First clone the repo and cd to the cloned directory:
+Start off by cloning the repo, then `cd` into the cloned directory:
 ```bash
 git clone https://github.com/dmitryduev/kowalski.git
 cd kowalski